-Sandy Hill Academy

-SEND Information Report and Local Offer (September 2023 - July 2024)
+Sandy Hill Academy SEND Information Report and Local Offer (September 2024)

 Sandy Hill Academy is a vibrant and exciting primary school which aims to develop each individual by providing opportunities for both educational and personal development.
 Our school moto is 'Aspiring to achieve, determined to succeed.'
 The children, staff and parents are extremely proud of our school, and all children are valued, respected and welcomed into our school whatever their needs.
 We are committed to narrowing the gap between SEND and non-SEND pupils.
-We do this through a variety of different provisions which may include short-term specific interventions, 1:1 sessions, home-school interventions, other learning interventions developed on an individual needs basis as well as accessing support from external agencies where appropriate.
+Our first approach for all pupils is high quality teaching.
+We also offer a variety of different provisions which may include short-term specific interventions, 1:1 sessions, home-school interventions, other learning interventions developed on an individual needs basis as well as accessing support from external agencies where appropriate.
 Every child at Sandy Hill Academy has the opportunity to follow all subjects in the Primary National Curriculum and access all areas of learning in the Early Years Foundation Stage, the planning and delivery of which is differentiated by our talented team of teachers and their assistants.
 We will support children's learning to ensure they are fully included in all school activities, making full use of externally provided facilities where appropriate.

-Link to Aspire Special Educational Needs Policy Link to Aspire Equality and Objectives Policy

-Also refer to our school's Accessibility Plan (or see school website)
+Link to Aspire Special Educational Needs Policy Link to Aspire Equality and Objectives Policy Also refer to our school's Accessibility Plan (or see school website)

-Name and contact details of the Special Educational Needs and Disabilities Coordinator: Mrs Camilla Carter Contact details: carter@sandyhill.org.uk / 01726 75858
+Name and contact details of the Special Educational Needs and Disabilities Coordinator: Mrs Camilla Carter Contact details: camilla.carter@sandyhill.org.uk / 01726 75858